spawnfest/boxerboyapp/README.md

 ### Deleting Pixels

-Although not exposed in the UI (yet), you can delete a pixel from the iex shell you started above.
+You can delete through the UI now, but just in case you wanted to know more about running commands from the `iex` shell.

 First, list the pixels, and then delete them.
 You will need to lookup by the named list.
 For example